Cycling Tracks

 Main safety rules and obligations to ride an e-scooter safely

-• "Traffic law states that “No cycling on roads above 60 km/h”
+- The traffic law states that no cycling is allowed on roads above 60 km/h

-• Legal action will be taken for not complying with the above instructions
+- Legal action will be taken for not complying with the instructions

 Respect everyone's space